 You can start with either a wide-ranging and topical introduction to the social sciences, or take a combination of modules that focus on economics and personal finance.
 You’ll complete the stage by exploring UK and international politics through questions of rights, legitimacy, national identity, conflict and protest..

 You’ll build on the foundations gained at Stage 1 to apply economic ideas, models and techniques to a range of contemporary issues.
 You’ll also begin a detailed exploration of philosophy, including the nature of the self, religion, ethics, the study of mind and political philosophy.

 At Stage 3, you’ll focus on two of the three PPE subjects, selected by what you’ve found most interesting or most relevant to your career path.
 Your choices at this stage can also form the basis for postgraduate study options, including our MA in Philosophy.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
-The BA (Hons) Politics Philosophy and Economics uses a variety of study materials and has the following elements:
+The BA (Honours) Politics, Philosophy and Economics uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - using and/or producing diagrams and/or screenshots

 - working in a group with other students